Salon (France): “Penny Universities”

-The Cultural Rise of Salons
+Cultural rise of salons

 In the 1500s with colonialism and mercantilism rising, wealth and luxury items made their way into Europe.
 This opulence nurtured elitism among those in the upper class and ideas such as “Art for arts sake”.

 For decades Court Life was how upper class French men and women communicated, spread new ideas, and created cultural trends.
 The lower members of the aristocracy would send their daughters to court, where they would learn about the arts and culture, but also make social connections and gain status, with the ultimate goal of making a profitable marriage arrangement.
 Over time courts became a half open, half closed place, with members of somewhat different status all mingling.
 Since court culture focused mainly on the arts, women held an almost equal position to men.
 However, as Enlightenment ideas spread across Europe and in France, monarchies and courtlife fell out of favor with the public.
 This allowed bourgeois women in the home to create a culture and atmosphere similar to that of Royal life, but with more equality.